TutuNgulu/alx-system_engineering-devops/0x01-shell_permissons/README.md

-prints the effective username of the current user
+prints all the groups that the current user is part of